Functional calculus for a bounded $C_0$-semigroup on Hilbert space: Introduction

 \begin{lem} Let $f_1,f_2\in L^1(\R)$ such that either $\widehat{f_1}$ or $\widehat{f_2}$ belongs to $L^1(\R)$.
 Then

 \end{lem}

 The norm on $L^p(\R)$ will be denoted by $\norm{\,\cdotp}_p$.
-We let $C_0(\R)$ (resp. $BUC(\R)$, rresp. $C_b(\R)$) denote the Banach algebra of continuous functions on $\R$ which vanish at infinity (resp. of bounded and uniformly continuous functions on $\R$, rresp. of bounded continuous functions on $\R$), equipped with the sup-norm $\norm{\,\cdotp}_\infty$.
+We let $C_0(\R)$ (resp. $BUC(\R)$, resp. $C_b(\R)$) denote the Banach algebra of continuous functions on $\R$ which vanish at infinity (resp. of bounded and uniformly continuous functions on $\R$, resp. of bounded continuous functions on $\R$), equipped with the sup-norm $\norm{\,\cdotp}_\infty$.
 We set

-this is a dense subspace of $C_0(\R)$.
+This is a dense subspace of $C_0(\R)$.
 Further we let $\SR$ denote the Schwartz space on $\R$ and we let $M(\R)$ denote the Banach algebra of all bounded Borel measures on $\R$.

-We will use the identification $M(\R)\simeq C_0(\R)^*$ (Riesz's Theorem) provided by the duality pairing
+We will use the identification $M(\R)\simeq C_0(\R)^*$ (Riesz's theorem) provided by the duality pairing

+The use of a minus sign in this duality pairing will make the study of $\A(\R)$ easier.

 For any non empty open set $\mathcal{O}\subset\C$, we let $H^{\infty}(\mathcal{O})$ denote the Banach algebra of all bounded analytic functions on $\mathcal{O}$, equipped with the sup-norm $\norm{\,\cdotp}_\infty$.